-Test Description Results Transfer of pensionable data, and management review of assumptions (response to significant risk) We furthered our understanding of the process management undertake to transfer data to Tayside Pension Fund ("the fund"), and its assessment of the actuarial assumptions.
-We tested the annual management review of pension assumptions.
-These controls were tested in response to the significant risk over retirement benefit obligations.
+Test Description Results Transfer of pensionable data, and management review of We furthered our understanding of the process management undertake to transfer data to Tayside Pension Fund ("the fund"), and its assessment of the actuarial assumptions.
 We discussed and walked through the process undertaken by Management during the January 2022 payroll and pension processes.
-We were satisfied that the following controls are designed and implemented appropriately: transfer of new starts, leavers, and other changes to employee data to the fund; and authorisation of the payment of pension contributions to the fund.
+We were satisfied that the following controls are designed and implemented appropriately: assumptions We tested the annual management review of pension assumptions. transfer of new starts, leavers, and other changes to employee data to the fund; and (response to significant risk) These controls were tested in response to the significant risk over authorisation of the payment of pension contributions to the fund. retirement benefit obligations.
 Satisfactory Following our recommendation in the 2019-20 audit in respect of assumption review, management introduced a high level review of the assumptions recommended by the fund's actuary, and adopted in respect of the Council's participation in the fund.
 This review is intended to identify any significant differences between the assumptions adopted which are specific to the Council against the publicly available market data, in order to allow appropriate challenge by management should the need arise.
-In order to gain expert advice management may or may not chose to adopt.
+In order to gain expert advice management engage an actuary through the pension fund to provide these assumptions which management may or may not chose to adopt.
 While the control environment has been strengthened as a result of the introduction of this control, we consider that in order for us to rely on it, it would need to be informed by an additional independent experienced actuary.
 Refer action plan five Our planned approach is unchanged in respect of the above.